w3c-webmob/web-api-gap/features/bluetooth-le.md

-# Bluetooth Lower Energy
+# Bluetooth Low Energy
-Ability to communicate with Bluetooth Lower Energy devices
+Ability to communicate with Bluetooth Low Energy devices

 * browser: **no**
 * sysapp: **planned**? (phase 2 has a bluetooth API, not clear whether it would do BLE)